austinzhang1018/personal-site/_pages/index.md

 ### About Me

-I'm a seventeen year old high school senior from Columbus Ohio.
+I'm a seventeen-year-old high school senior from Columbus Ohio.

 I enjoy programming, music, investing, basketball, and more.